JamesChiDuong/IIS/README.md

    - Plug your FPGA board

    - The `modules/FPGA/parameter.mk` to change the package following your FPGA.
    Example: my FPGA board is Artix-7 with package csg324

-   - The `modules/FPGA/Xilinx/models` to change the Xilinx model.Example: my FPGA board is xc7a100tcsg324-1 model
+   - The `modules/FPGA/Xilinx/models` to change the Xilinx model.
+   Example: my FPGA board is xc7a100tcsg324-1 model

    - The `modules/FPGA/Xilinx/pin_artix7_100t.xdc` to configure the pin planner for your FPGA

    - Another file in `modules/FPGA/Xilinx/timing__` to create the clock for FPGA, we don't need to change

    - The `modules/modules.mk/` to change the top modules.
-Example: If I want to program FPGA with Data_Receiver is a top module.
+   Example: If I want to program FPGA with Data_Receiver as a top module.
 I only change the name of the top module at TOPMODULE and TOPMODULE_CHECK variable and also delete the fullAdder.v at MODULESTOP_SRC variable because, in the Data_Receiver, I don't use the fullAdder module.